 These days as a discerning pet parent, you try to make similar food choices for your furry pets also.
 Gluten-free or grain-free cat food has become quite popular.
 Grain-free foods for cats do not contain any grain.
-Whereas gluten-free cat food may or may not contain grain as an ingredient.
+Whereas gluten-free cat foods may or may not contain grain as an ingredient.

 Gluten-free cat food may or may not be grain-free, but grain-free cat food is always gluten-free.

 A grain-free diet is a low carbohydrate diet and high in protein.
 Some common grains found in cat food are corn, wheat, oats, rice, and barley.
 But sometimes grain-free cat foods contain more carbohydrates as ingredients such as potatoes, lentils, tapioca replace grains and have high carbohydrate levels.
-So a grain-free low carb cat food is the best choice for your feline buddy.
+Grain-free cat food is the best choice for your feline buddy.
 This kind of food can help if your cat has renal disease.
 Find best cat food for kidney issues.

-Grain-free foods are also higher in fat.
+Grain-free cat foods are also higher in fat.
 Therefore, it is imperative to feed your cat the correct portion size so that he doesn’t become overweight.
 As per a contrary belief that grains are better for cats – most cats do not require grain-free foods unless they have allergy issues.

 Some cats become sensitive to grains and, therefore, a grain-free diet focusses on eliminating the ingredients causing the allergy.
 Grains play a role in escalating allergies and even acute diseases like diabetes.
 Grains and carbohydrates can also cause weight gain in your furry companion.

 n the wild, the cats ate more protein and minimal carbohydrates – definitely not grains in huge amounts.
 Their body is designed to derive amino acids and protein in their diet from meat and require just a meager amount of fiber in the form of vegetables.
 Good choice can be to try high fat cat food, but only if you feel your cat is not eating enough.
 Please consult a vet before.

 Why is it Important for Cat Food to be High in Protein and Low in Grains?